analogsenses/source/source/_posts/2016-01-13-gear-guide-the-best-full-frame-lenses-for-the-sony-e-mount.markdown

 <h3 id="90-macro">Sony FE 90mm f/2.8 Macro G OSS</h3>

-As most of this guide has made clear, the FE system is more about quality than it is about quantity.
-It will come as no surprise, then, that the **[Sony FE 90mm f/2.8 Macro G OSS](http://amznlinks.com/global?user=analogsenses&us=B00U29GNEG&uk=B00ULLSWSU&es=B00ULLSWSU)** is one of only two available macro lenses for the system — the other one being the recently announced and significantly cheaper **[Sony FE 50mm f/2.8 Macro](http://amznlinks.com/global?user=analogsenses&us=B01LC8GMV4&uk=B01LDII0VS&es=B01LDII0VS)**.

 With a maximum magnification rate of 1:1, the Sony 90mm is a true macro lens.
-As befitting a G-series lens — Sony’s branding for their premium line of lenses — it also has an all-metal body, weather sealing, and for the first time in a Full Frame macro lens, optical image stabilization (called Optical SteadyShot by Sony, or simply OSS) built right into the lens.
+As befitting a G-series lens — Sony’s branding for their premium line of lenses — it also has an all-metal body, weather sealing and, for the first time in a Full Frame macro lens, optical image stabilization (called Optical SteadyShot by Sony, or simply OSS) built right into the lens.
 So whether you own one of the 1st-generation α7-series cameras, or a later model with 5-axis SteadyShot in the body, you’ll be able to get sharp, crisp shots handheld, which is a huge win for macro shooters.

 <img src="https://c1.staticflickr.com/2/1696/24061123240_1bf7c9311b_o.jpg" width="500"/>